TOBIWAX/Algorithm_01/README.md

 I have also uploaded the code I used.

+For testing purpose in the code file just change the "model = select_model(1)", value to the 1, 2 or 3 depending on the model you want to test.

 Side Note :

 As discussed with leonardkkh@cau.ac.kr by email, my tensorflow version was 2.5 when I tried everything for the project and I got good result as expected, there is just one tiny thing to note is that for :